Emigrant Basin Pack & Social Club’s Dinner

 Joel Casler, founding member of the Emigrant Basin Pack and Social Club, was Thursday’s KVML “Newsmaker of the Day”.

-Soon after, the group voiced their desire to give back to the community.
+After a couple of years, the group voiced their desire to give back to the community.

 They decided to support the Tuolumne County Livestock Auction by purchasing pigs at the Mother Lode Fair.
 Then they put on their first dinner from their purchase in 2001 at the Sonora Elks Lodge to help raise scholarship money for the local high schools in Tuolumne County.